Policy Brief

 - The decarbonization unit will set quantified emissions reductions targets in departmental operational business plans

 On 18 July 2023 the Government published Carbon Neutral Roadmap Progress Report.
-This does not report progress against the specific targets in the Roadmap but rather reports progress generally.
+This did not report progress against the specific targets in the Roadmap but rather reported progress generally.
 The accompanying press release reported that “among the many milestones, outlined in the report, are:

 - The launch of the low carbon heating incentive in May 2023 which supports Islanders with funding to help make the switch from oil or gas heating systems to low carbon alternatives and helps make buildings more energy efficient.
 It includes a new Contractor Quality Scheme for heat pump and other low carbon heating system installers to build on green skills and market capacity.